 Among the most common clues you can follow to determine if you have a family of ground squirrels living up in your attic, you can find:

-Some of the most notorious damage squirrels cause in your home comes from their chewing and clawing of the woodwork in order to make entry points into the attic, which can be located near windows and chimneys.
+Some of the most notorious damage squirrels cause in your home comes from their chewing and clawing of the woodwork to make entry points into the attic, which can be located near windows and chimneys.

 Once you start looking around your attic for the smell and the entry points, you’ll likely find the nesting place of the squirrels, which are usually located in dark, warm places where the younglings can’t be easily reached, such as behind furniture and between the woodwork.